EarthEngineering/docker-earth-quickstart/README.md

 - `accounts=12` sets the number of generated accounts
 - `useDefaultPrivateKey=true` tells Quickstart to use the default account as `accounts[0]`
 - `mnemonic=wrong bit chicken kitchen rat` uses a specified mnemonic
-- `defaultBalance=100000` sets the initial balance for the generated accounts (in the example to 100,000 TRX)
+- `defaultBalance=100000` sets the initial balance for the generated accounts (in the example to 100,000 EARTH)
 - `seed=ushwe63hgeWUS` sets the seed to be used to generate the mnemonic (if none is passed)
 - `hdPath=m/44'/60'/0'/0` sets a custom bit39 hdPath
 - `formatJson=true` formats the output